 Florida Property Issues Divorce Attorney

-When you get over the initial grief of having to go through a divorce you might find yourself quickly worried about what will happen to your property and assets.
-The Florida property issues attorney Steven D. Miller has years of experience guiding clients through this difficult transition.
+When you get over the initial grief of having to go through a divorce you might find yourself quickly worried about what will happen to your marital property and assets.

-Division of Property and Debt: Equitable & Fair Distribution
+Property Division and Debt: Equitable & Fair Distribution

-If you don’t have anything to divide between you and your spouse, just say so.
+If you don’t have any marital property or anything to divide between you and your spouse, just say so.
 If you do, you need to tell us how you intend to divide what you have (ASSETS) and what you owe (DEBTS).

-Divorce law defines assets and debt as either marital or nonmarital.
-Here are definitions:
+Divorce and Florida law defines assets and debt as either marital or nonmarital property.

-Assets – includes everything owned by you and your spouse, including property, cars, furniture, bank accounts, jewelry, life insurance policies, businesses or retirement plans.
-An asset may be marital or non marital, but that distinction is for the court to determine only if you and your spouse do not agree on a fair split.
+Assets – includes everything owned by you and your spouse, marital property can include, cars, furniture, bank accounts, jewelry, life insurance policies, businesses or retirement plans.
+An asset may be marital or nonmarital, but that distinction is for the court to determine only if you and your spouse do not agree on a fair split.
 Don’t forget contingent assets, which are assets you may receive later, such as income, a tax refund or a bonus.

 Marital Asset – generally, anything that you and/or your spouse acquired or received (by gift or purchase) during the marriage.
 For example, something you owned before your marriage may be non-marital.
 An asset may only be determined to be marital by agreement of the parties or determination of the judge.

-Non-marital Asset – generally, anything owned separately by you or your spouse.
-An asset may only be determined to be non-marital by either agreement of the parties or determination of the judge.
+Nonmarital Assets – generally, separate property or personal property owned by you or your spouse.
+Nonmarital assets may only be determined by either agreement of the parties or determination of the judge.